Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Inspect your feet daily for problems such as redness, blisters, cracks, dry skin, or numbness.
 Use a mirror to see the bottoms of your feet.
 Or, ask for help.

 Manage your diabetes.
 Monitor and control your blood sugar.
-Take all your medications as prescribed.
+Take all your medicines as prescribed.

 Wash your feet with warm water and mild soap.
 Dry well, especially between toes.

 Don’t treat corns or calluses yourself.
-Talk to your doctor or podiatrist (a doctor who specializes in foot care) if you need assistance trimming your toenails.
+Talk to your healthcare provider or podiatrist (a healthcare provider who specializes in foot care) if you need assistance trimming your toenails.

 Use moisturizing cream or lotion if you have dry skin, but don’t use it between toes.